Elemanor/astro/src/content/services/living-through-underpinning.md

       - The result justifies the process
       - You'll survive and thrive
 faq:
-  - question: "How loud is underpinning construction really?"
+  - question: How loud is underpinning construction really?
+    answer: >-
-    answer: "Jackhammering reaches 90-100 dB (like a lawnmower) for 2-4 hours per section.
+      Jackhammering reaches 90-100 dB (like a lawnmower) for 2-4 hours per section.
 The excavation conveyor runs at 70-80 dB (vacuum cleaner level) most of the day.
 Concrete days add mixer noise at 80-85 dB for 2-3 hours.
-It's loud but manageable with planning."
+      It's loud but manageable with planning.
-  - question: "Can I stay in my home during underpinning?"
+  - question: Can I stay in my home during underpinning?
+    answer: >-
-    answer: "Yes, most people stay home during underpinning.
+      Yes, most people stay home during underpinning.
 The intense phase lasts 2-3 weeks.
 Consider temporary accommodation if you work nights, have a newborn, or are sensitive to noise/dust.
-Many people work from home successfully by setting up in the quietest room."
+Many people work from home successfully by setting up in the quietest room.
-  - question: "What time does construction start and end?"
+  - question: What time does construction start and end?
+    answer: >-
-    answer: "Toronto bylaws permit construction from 7:00 AM to 7:00 PM weekdays, 9:00 AM to 7:00 PM Saturdays.
+      Toronto bylaws permit construction from 7:00 AM to 7:00 PM weekdays, 9:00 AM to 7:00 PM Saturdays.
 Most crews work 7:00 AM to 4:00 PM with 30 minutes cleanup.
 No Sunday work unless emergency.
-Workers arrive around 6:45 AM to prepare."
+Workers arrive around 6:45 AM to prepare.
-  - question: "How bad is the dust during underpinning?"
+  - question: How bad is the dust during underpinning?
+    answer: >-
-    answer: "Concrete breaking creates the most dust.
+      Concrete breaking creates the most dust.
 Professional contractors use plastic barriers, negative air machines, and water misting, but some dust escapes.
-Expect to change furnace filters weekly, wipe surfaces daily, and find dust in unexpected places despite best efforts."
+Expect to change furnace filters weekly, wipe surfaces daily, and find dust in unexpected places despite best efforts.
-  - question: "Will underpinning damage my sidewalks and landscaping?"
+  - question: Will underpinning damage my sidewalks and landscaping?
+    answer: >-
-    answer: "Professional contractors protect sidewalks with plywood and plastic sheeting.
+      Professional contractors protect sidewalks with plywood and plastic sheeting.
 Some lawn damage occurs from equipment and foot traffic.
 Good contractors restore landscaping at project end.
-Document existing conditions and ensure restoration is in your contract."
+Document existing conditions and ensure restoration is in your contract.
-  - question: "What utilities might be disrupted during underpinning?"
+  - question: What utilities might be disrupted during underpinning?
+    answer: >-
-    answer: "Water may be shut off for 2-4 hours occasionally with 24-hour notice.
+      Water may be shut off for 2-4 hours occasionally with 24-hour notice.
       Power interruptions are brief and rare.
 Gas and sewer typically maintain service.
 Internet/cable lines need protection.
-Keep contractor's cell number for emergencies."
+Keep contractor's cell number for emergencies.
-  - question: "How much vibration is normal during underpinning?"
+  - question: How much vibration is normal during underpinning?
+    answer: >-
-    answer: "Jackhammering causes noticeable vibration throughout the house - pictures may shift and you'll feel it in your feet.
+      Jackhammering causes noticeable vibration throughout the house - pictures may shift and you'll feel it in your feet.
 This is normal and within structural tolerance.
-Contractors install crack monitors and stop work if unusual movement occurs."
+Contractors install crack monitors and stop work if unusual movement occurs.
-  - question: "How do contractors transport concrete to my basement?"
+  - question: How do contractors transport concrete to my basement?
+    answer: >-
-    answer: "When pumping isn't possible, workers use wheelbarrows - typically 100+ trips per pour.
+      When pumping isn't possible, workers use wheelbarrows - typically 100+ trips per pour.
 This creates a 'wheelbarrow highway' along your property for 3-4 hours.
 Expect constant traffic, rumbling sounds, and workers calling out.
-Pathways are protected with plywood."
+Pathways are protected with plywood.
-  - question: "Should I remove valuables during underpinning?"
+  - question: Should I remove valuables during underpinning?
+    answer: >-
-    answer: "Secure fragile items and remove valuable wall hangings in work areas.
+      Secure fragile items and remove valuable wall hangings in work areas.
       Vibration can shift items on shelves.
 Important documents and electronics should be protected from dust.
-Consider storing extremely valuable or irreplaceable items off-site during construction."
+Consider storing extremely valuable or irreplaceable items off-site during construction.
-  - question: "How do I maintain good relations with neighbors during construction?"
+  - question: How do I maintain good relations with neighbors during construction?
+    answer: >-
-    answer: "Inform neighbors before work starts, provide contractor contact information, and apologize in advance for inconvenience.
+      Inform neighbors before work starts, provide contractor contact information, and apologize in advance for inconvenience.
 Share the timeline and address concerns quickly.
 Good contractors minimize street blockage and clean up daily.
-Consider a small gesture like a gift card after completion."
+Consider a small gesture like a gift card after completion.
 schema:
-  type: "Service"
+  type: Service
-  name: "Living Through Underpinning Guide"
+  name: Living Through Underpinning Guide
   provider:
-    type: "Organization"
+    type: Organization
-    name: "DrySpace Waterproofing"
+    name: DrySpace Waterproofing
   areaServed:
-    - "Toronto"
+    - Toronto
-    - "North York"
+    - North York
-    - "Scarborough"
+    - Scarborough
-    - "Etobicoke"
+    - Etobicoke
-    - "East York"
+    - East York
-    - "York"
+    - York
-    - "Mississauga"
+    - Mississauga
-    - "Brampton"
+    - Brampton
-    - "Vaughan"
+    - Vaughan
-    - "Richmond Hill"
+    - Richmond Hill
-    - "Markham"
+    - Markham
   serviceType:
-    - "Construction Planning"
+    - Construction Planning
-    - "Homeowner Guidance"
+    - Homeowner Guidance
-    - "Underpinning Support"
+    - Underpinning Support
-    - "Project Management"
+    - Project Management
-    - "Customer Care"
+    - Customer Care
   offers:
+    - Detailed Planning
+    - Clear Communication
+    - Property Protection
-    - "Detailed Planning"
+    - Professional Service
-    - "Clear Communication"
+    - Disruption Minimization
+starting_price: '$29,999'
+price_range: '$29,999 - $149,999'
+benefits:
+  - title: Increased Ceiling Height
+    description: Transform your basement into livable space with proper headroom
+  - title: Engineered Solutions
+    description: Professional engineers design every underpinning project
+  - title: Municipal Compliance
+    description: We handle all permits and inspections for Toronto building codes
+  - title: Lifetime Transferable Warranty
+    description: >-
+      Our comprehensive warranty protects your investment and transfers to new homeowners
+  - title: Licensed & Insured Professionals
+    description: >-
+      Fully certified technicians with $2M liability insurance for your peace of mind
+  - title: 24/7 Emergency Service
+    description: Round-the-clock support when water damage can't wait
+process_steps:
+  - title: Engineering & Permits
+    description: 'Structural engineer designs, city approves plans'
+    icon: blueprint
+  - title: Staged Excavation
+    description: Excavate in sections to maintain structural integrity
+    icon: construction
+  - title: Pour New Footings
+    description: Form and pour engineered concrete footings
+    icon: concrete
+  - title: Wall Extension
+    description: Build new foundation walls to desired height
+    icon: bricks
+hero:
+  features:
-    - "Property Protection"
+    - Licensed Engineers
-    - "Professional Service"
+    - Project Management
-    - "Disruption Minimization"
+    - 0% Financing
 ---

 # What to Expect While Your House Is Being Underpinned